 How do we hold your personal information?

-We will take reasonable steps to ensure that your personal information is accurate, complete, up to date and relevant.
+All personal information will be kept secure on Australian-based servers.
+We take all reasonable steps to ensure that your personal information is kept secure, accurate, complete, up to date and relevant.
 For this purpose our staff may ask you to confirm that your contact details are correct from time to time.
 We request that you let us know if any of the information we hold about you is incorrect or out of date.

 Personal information that we hold is protected by: